sarpt/mpv-web-api/README.md

 Some notes about weird/unexpected behavior that will at some point be changed/solved/cleared:
 - `replay` event is a special one, which is used to replay the whole state.
 It will be changed to `all` or something else - it's a legacy name that outlived it's temporary meaning and it's temporary solution implementation.
 It's used by `mpv-web-front` to "get a replay" of all data when connecting fresh or after a reconnect, instead of getting only chunks of data (get all media files to have possibility to handle added media files or updated media files additively).
 Since most of the events provide whole state anyway, it's usefullness and name are highly debatable.
 Although redundant, it's mentioned in all channels below (because why not).
 - some events provide diferential state changes, while some always emit the whole state.
 Target behavior will be to have differential changes sent in all cases except for the currently ill-named `replay` events.
-That however will require a rewrite which I'm more willing to take when generics land in go (even if that means being dependent on the beta `go` release, like expected `go1.18 beta`).
-While generics clearly aren't "necessary" for rewrite, my intuition is telling me that resulting code will be easier on the eyes and soul rather than whatever form it will take without them (future will tell whether my intuition is right, exciting!).
 - events that have ~~strikethrough~~ are to be implemented "soon-ish" - as soon as I find ~~interest~~ ~~energy~~ ~~faith~~ use for them...
 - overall, server's implementation of SSEs is a chaotic mess right now and there's no guarantee for their behavior and contents.
 This section will be updated (hopefully) as soon as they are more "stable" ~~(or I find another cool way of providing updates to clients - I'm looking at you GraphQL)~~